FP (programming language)

-FP (short for functional programming) is a programming language created by John Backus to support the function-level programming paradigm.
-It allows building programs from a set of generally useful primitives and avoiding named variables (a style also called tacit programming or "point free").
+FP (for functional programming) is a programming language created by John Backus to support the function-level programming paradigm.
+It allows building programs from a set of generally useful language primitives and avoiding named variables (a style also called tacit programming or "point free").
 It was heavily influenced by APL developed by Kenneth E. Iverson in the early 1960s.

-The FP language was introduced in Backus's 1977 Turing Award paper, "Can Programming Be Liberated from the von Neumann Style?", subtitled "a functional style and its algebra of programs."
+The FP language was introduced in Backus's 1977 Turing Award paper, "Can programming be liberated from the von Neumann style?: a functional style and its algebra of programs".
 The paper sparked interest in functional programming research, eventually leading to modern functional languages, which are largely founded on the lambda calculus paradigm, and not the function-level paradigm Backus had hoped.
 In his Turing award paper, Backus described how the FP style is different:

 An FP system is based on the use of a fixed set of combining forms called functional forms.
 These, plus simple definitions, are the only means of building new functions from existing ones; they use no variables or substitutions rules, and they become the operations of an associated algebra of programs.
 All the functions of an FP system are of one type: they map objects onto objects and always take a single argument.

-FP itself never found much use outside of academia.
-In the 1980s Backus created a successor language, FL as an internal project at IBM Research.
+FP was used little beyond academia.
+In the 1980s, Backus created a successor language, FL, as an internal project at IBM Research.